AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ## Structure of the configuration

-I created a base image for `node` and `angular`, then you can compose devcontainer [features](https://containers.dev/implementors/features/):
+I created a base image for `node` and `angular`, then you can compose the devcontainer adding [features](https://containers.dev/implementors/features/):

 - **adf-generator**: Add `yeoman` and `adf-generator` to the container
 - **angular-workspace**: Mount `node_modules` and `.angular` as volumes in order to improve response time